Welcome to Robert Chevara's homepage.

 "Director Robert Chevara put his stamp on the opera from the opening sequence showing early documentary film views of Nagasaki.
 As the film sequence ran, Butterfly stood alone, illuminated, highlighting the plight of one person set in the past.

 Chevara's direction produced some poignant moments as well as some keen commentaries."
+(The National Business Review, New Zealand)Radamisto

 "The producer Robert Chevara served Handel as well as he did Beethoven in his English Touring opera "Fidelio".
 (Opera)Le Dialogue des Carmelites